This is a complete guide on Noritz tankless water heater problems and error codes. Here, we are going to explore:

 How To Fix:

-Next, if needed, clean the water filter by the following procedures.
+Next, inspect the water filter and clean it through the following procedures.

 13. Malfunctioning Circuit Board/Error Codes 71 & 73